-Net income for the third fiscal quarter ending September 30, 2020 was \$276 compared to a loss of (\$1,000,608) for the quarter ended September 30, 2019.
-The major reason for the small net income was a significant foreign exchange gain on currency held in Canadian
+Net income for the first fiscal quarter ending March 31, 2021 was \$142,479 compared to a loss of (\$944,002) for the quarter ended March 31, 2020.
+The major reason for the increase in net income was a significant income gain on the fair value of the warrants liability, largely resulting from a decline in the trading value of the Company's common stock and the quarter also benefited from a foreign exchange gain which arose because of the strengthening Canadian dollar which positively impacted currency held in Canadian dollars.

-The main factors impacting the general and administrative accounts between the third quarter of 2020 as compared with the third quarter of 2019 are detailed in the table below.
-Significantly, in the third quarter of 2020, the Company reduced fees paid to consultants due to a slowdown in activity resulting from the covid-19 pandemic.
+The main factors impacting the general and administrative accounts between the first quarter of 2021 as compared with the first quarter of 2020 are detailed in the table below.
+Significantly, in the first quarter of 2021, the Company paid director fees and also granted some stock options to the newly appointed directors.
+In addition, salaries increased because of bonuses paid to some select employees.
 The Company also continues with a strict cost control program.
 As detailed below other G&A cost center changes were largely insignificant, excepting a material increase in shareholder relations activities.